samorogu/notes/masteringReact/README.md

   }
 ```

-And call it in the login form:
+And call it those methods in the login form:

 components/loginForm.jsx
 ```